NoahBres/LearnRoadRunner/docs/dead-wheels.md

 }
 ```

+Remember that the X multiplier is on the parallel encoder because x faces forward for a local coordinate frame (common for robotics/aviation/etc situations).

 4. You will begin the physical tuning process.
 Clear a straight line for your bot to travel in.
 I used a 90in stretch of field tiles.

 5. Set your bot at the beginning of this stretch, facing forward.